OUGC-Network/MyBB-Task-Files/README.md

 ### Dependencies <a name = "dependencies"></a>

-A setup that meets the following requirements is necessary or recommended to use this plugin.
+A setup that meets the following requirements is necessary or recommended to use these tasks.

 - [MyBB](https://mybb.com/) >= 1.8
 - PHP >= 7